-These compounds are premixed pastes which are ready to use direct from their pails.
+These compounds are pre-mixed pastes and are ready to use direct from their pails.
 They do not set but rather rely on evaporation of water to enable their polymer binder to cure.

 These products are generally formulated to be softer and easier to sand, so are normally used for the third or top coat.
 Some air drying compounds are designed as multi-purpose so they can be used for all three coats.
-Please consult pp. 21-23 before using a three-coat air drying compound system.
+Please consult p.
+19-21 before using a three-coat air drying compound system.